 Application process: To be designated an Independent Scholar, a student must undergo a rigorous approval process overseen by the Curriculum Committee.
 The process begins with an interview with the dean of curriculum.
 The student must subsequently prepare and submit a well-defined program to the Curriculum Committee, covering a description of the aim of the program, the independent work, and the courses he or she proposes to comprise the major.
 The proposal must be accompanied by a written endorsement of a faculty member who is willing and qualified to supervise the student, as well as a statement of support from an alternate faculty member.
 Faculty member endorsements should describe a student’s readiness to partake in the independent scholar program and should include support for and evidence of the student’s capacity for serious, independent intellectual inquiry.
-The Curriculum Committee will review all submitted materials, and if warranted, convene a meeting with the candidate and advisers.
+The Curriculum Committee will review all submitted materials, and if warranted, convene a meeting with the candidate and advisors.
 Final approval rests with the Curriculum Committee.
 An applicant whose proposal is denied is entitled to meet with the dean of curriculum or the Curriculum Committee.

 Oversight: The Curriculum Committee will solicit updates from each Independent Scholar twice a year.
 Changes to the program must also be submitted to the Curriculum Committee, and the faculty supervisor will cosign all registration materials.
-The Major Declaration Form and Degree Audit Forms will be signed by both the faculty adviser and dean of curriculum.
+The Major Declaration Form and Degree Audit Forms will be signed by both the faculty advisor and dean of curriculum.
 Students who elect to withdraw from the Independent Scholar Program, or who have their independent scholar status withdrawn, may be allowed, at the discretion of the committee, to graduate in general studies, without a formal major in any department.

 Senior work: The INDE 0800 is a culminating experience for this program of study.
 This project brings together the course work the student has completed and incorporates all aspects of the study into one final project.
 Students applying to be independent scholars are asked to provide an indication of possible INDE 0800 projects at the time that they submit their proposals.
 Students are able, however, to change the topic of their INDE 0800 project in order to respond to new interests and information acquired during the course of their study.

 The INDE 0800 project is undertaken for one or two terms.
 Students who wish to be considered for honors must work with a thesis committee.
 Thesis work most typically follows the procedures for the department most closely related to the project.
-Others may choose to work with an individual faculty member, usually the student's adviser.
+Others may choose to work with an individual faculty member, usually the student's advisor.
 The choice of senior project is flexible.
-For example, with permission from the adviser, a student in the performing arts might want to incorporate a dance performance, musical composition, or some other feature as part of his or her course of study.
+For example, with permission from the advisor, a student in the performing arts might want to incorporate a dance performance, musical composition, or some other feature as part of his or her course of study.

 I. 0500 Courses

 The election of a 0500 project provides an opportunity for individual work in one's field of interest.
 It is a privilege open to those students with advanced preparation and superior records in their fields; exceptions will be considered by submitting a request to the Curriculum Committee.
-The 0500 projects in a student's major or minor department must be approved by the department.
+The 0500 projects in a student's major or minor department must be approved by the department, whether half-credit or full-credit.
 All 0500 projects proposed outside of the major or minor department must be approved by the chair of the department in which the work is to be done.
 Students who have earned 17 or fewer credits, not including pre-college testing credits, are normally not permitted to undertake independent work during the Fall and Spring semesters.
 Exceptions may be considered upon written request to the Curriculum Committee.
 Students with 8 or more credits may pursue independent work during winter term, or summer study, provided the 0500 course is offered then.
 A student is limited to four 0500 projects in any discipline, not including winter term or summer study independent projects.
 Independent study courses are graded on an A-F basis unless special arrangements are made through the dean of curriculum (e.g., occasional independent projects where the instructor decides that the special nature of the course is better suited to honors/pass/fail grading).